TrebledJ/trebledj.github.io/content/pages/2023-09-22-privacy-policy.md

 Whilst personal data helps us improve the site, such data does not reside with us, but with third-party services.
 For policies on data protection, retention, and rights to access/correct/delete, please refer to their [privacy policies](#third-party) for details.

-For names or email addresses, if you'd like to correct/delete data entered into the [Contact Form][contact-form], you may [contact us][contact-form] directly.
+For names or email addresses, if you'd like to delete data entered into the [Contact Form][contact-form], you may also [contact us][contact-form] directly.

 ## Changes to the Privacy Policy